 COURSEWORK/PRODUCTION WORK

 This course is structured around a production that serves as a Senior Project for three students in Theater Studies.
-The course examines Shakespeare's Measure for Measure through contemporary and historical lenses of gender, justice, religion, and political life, in order to create an ensemble-driven, partially-devised adaptation of Shakespeare's play that responds to contemporary questions.
+It examines Shakespeare's Measure for Measure through contemporary and historical lenses of gender, justice, religion, and political life, in order to create an ensemble-driven, partially-devised adaptation of Shakespeare's play that responds to contemporary questions.
 Students who take this course should expect to have a role in the production that suits their interests, to learn to create scenes in collaborative nontraditional ways, and to speak/embody/physicalize Shakespeare's own words alongside the words of other writers, including themselves.

 Though this could change, I expect that we will spend the first five weeks of the course doing two things every day: